khanfarabi/Shap_Relational_Explanation/README.md

 In this project, we are explaining the predictions made by Machine Learning Model using SHAP (https://github.com/slundberg/shap).
 Here we have tried to represent SHAP relational explanations.
 The Yelp review data is used in this experiment and the data is available in the link (https://drive.google.com/drive/folders/1o-UmrtdLdYVTvUhWd75khzSqppP1upPq?usp=sharing)

 # Run the Code
- To get the visualized explanation outcomes in Relational_SHAP_EXPP notebooke run the command Run_program_all().
+ 1. To get the visualized explanation outcomes in Relational_SHAP_EXPP notebooke run the command Run_program_all().

+ 2. In order to get explanation accuracy for the both word explanation, and relational explanations respectively in Relational_Shap_Accuracy notebook shap_accuracy() command needs to be run.

 # Demo Output
 Review 12 is Truly Predicted: Positive